University of Alberta: Other

-The university is also a leading institution for the study of Ukraine and is home to the Canadian Institute of Ukrainian Studies.

-Reputation
+Rankings and reputation

-The University of Alberta has ranked in a number of post-secondary rankings.
-In the 2022 Academic Ranking of World Universities rankings, the university ranked 92nd in the world and fifth in Canada.
-The 2023 QS World University Rankings ranked the university 110th in the world, and fourth in Canada.
-The 2023 Times Higher Education World University Rankings ranked the university 118th in the world, and sixth in Canada.
+The University of Alberta has ranked in several post-secondary rankings.
+In the 2023 Academic Ranking of World Universities rankings, the university ranked 91st in the world and fourth in Canada.
+The 2025 QS World University Rankings ranked the university 96th in the world, and fourth in Canada.
+The 2024 Times Higher Education World University Rankings ranked the university 109th in the world, and fifth in Canada.
 In the 2022–23 U.S. News & World Report Best Global University Ranking, the university ranked 136th in the world, and fourth in Canada.
-The Canadian-based Maclean's magazine ranked the University of Alberta fifth in their 2023 Canadian Medical Doctoral university category.
-The university was ranked in spite of having opted out — along with several other universities in Canada — of participating in Maclean's graduate survey since 2006.
+The Canadian-based Maclean's magazine ranked the University of Alberta 5th in their 2023 Canadian Medical Doctoral university category.
+The university was ranked despite having opted out — along with several other universities in Canada — of participating in Maclean's graduate survey since 2006.

 Along with academic and teaching rankings, the university has also been ranked by publications that evaluate the employment prospects of its graduates.
 In the Times Higher Education's 2022 global employability ranking, the university ranked 172nd in the world, and sixth in Canada.
 In QS's 2022 graduate employability ranking, the university ranked 99th in the world, and fifth in Canada.

 Campuses

 The university has five distributed campuses including, in addition to the North Campus, two auxiliary satellites: Campus Saint-Jean in southeast Edmonton, and Augustana Campus in Camrose, 90 kilometres southeast of Edmonton.
 An extensively renovated and refurbished historic Hudson's Bay department store in downtown Edmonton, renamed Enterprise Square, serves as a campus for adult students belonging to the Faculty of Extension.
-The university owns a set of large parcels of mostly undeveloped land (used as an experimental farm and the site of several agricultural and sports facilities) slightly south of the main campus, called South Campus (previously the University Farm), in which an entire new university complex of similar magnitude to the North Campus will be constructed.
+The university owns a set of large parcels of mostly undeveloped land (used as an experimental farm and the site of several agricultural and sports facilities) slightly south of the main campus, called South Campus (previously the University Farm).

-Detailed Google Maps views and 360-degree interactive panoramas of the campus can be seen on the University of Alberta website.